jennifah/Support-knowledge-base/README.md

 Why This Exists

-Support teams without documentation repeat the same work every day.
+Support teams without proper documentation end up repeating the same tasks daily.
-This knowledge base eliminates that — every common issue is documented once, clearly, so any agent can resolve it independently without escalating.
+This knowledge base removes that inefficiency by documenting common issues once, enabling any agent to resolve them independently without escalation.

 How To Use